svenhalvorson/SvenR/README.md

-IN PROGRESS (2019-06-05)!
+IN PROGRESS (2019-06-11)!
 =========================

 **Stuff I'm working on right now:**

--   Working on dependencies.
-I don't want the package to attach anything when loaded so I have to go through and add dplyr:: to things
+-   ~~Working on dependencies.
+I don't want the package to attach anything when loaded so I have to go through and add dplyr:: to things~~
 -   Trying to make a shiny gadget that helps you manually create crosswalks
 -   Adding explainers in this file
+-   Decide which functions should use NSE and which should not

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 SvenR